barryclark/jekyll-now/_posts/2017/2017-04-25-TableTop-Campaign-Coins-Unboxing-Review.md

 * Bronze 20-coin (25mm diameter, about a US quarter), boasting a D20, of course
 * Gold 100-coin (30mm diameter, larger than a US half dollar), depicting a table set out with a board game

-They can be purchased a few different way:
+They can be purchased a few different ways:

 * $39.99 - [51 Coin Set](http://campaigncoins.com/tabletop-coin-set-51/) (25 Copper, 15 Silver, 10 Bronze, 1 Gold)
 * $4.50 - [5 Copper](http://campaigncoins.com/tabletop-1-coin-5/)